 And the 2017 JA Company Program winners are?

-• 1st place: Coffishake Canyon Crest Academy.
+• 1st place: Coffishake from Canyon Crest Academy.
 The student team designed and created a portable coffee-shaker that allows you to brew hot coffee or tea on the go.

-• 2nd Place: VestraVerbam Westview High School.
+• 2nd Place: VestraVerbam from Westview High School.
 The student team created bracelets with a one word messaging that inspires and empowers young adults.

 • 3rd Place: The Bigger Picture from Grossmont High School.
 The student team created a digital app to help teens have an easier time when applying to colleges and universities.
 The app includes deadlines for admissions, scholarship opportunities and a student loan calculator.

 • Ingenuity Award, Jabberwocky Media from San Dieguito Academy.
 The CEO of the media company created a website where online visitors can share reviews of popular movies, TV shows, music and books.

 • Best Showcase Booth, Pasta Man Tony from San Dieguito Academy.
 The high-school chefs share their love of pasta with the world by showcasing quick, easy, and fun recipes that anyone can do on their new You-Tube cooking channel.

 “As a JA mentor for Canyon Crest Academy over the last three years, I can tell you students are amazed when they realize that starting a business can be a reality,” said Ken Schmitt, president of Turning Point Executive Search and JA Company Program Mentor of winning team Coffieshake.
 “The JA Company program is unique because it goes beyond the textbook and classroom, providing students the opportunity to turn their ideas into real, tangible businesses that generate real money.
 In my opinion there is no better way for young adults to learn than by actually doing and experiencing.”